-At Quest, we have P.E. classes during the first and last eight weeks of school and have Art the sixteen in between.
+At Quest, we have P.E. classes during the first and last eight weeks of school and have Art of another elective the sixteen in have art or other classes.
 Because the weather is warm the first and last eight weeks the kids can play outside.
 When it's too cold the kids stay inside and have art classes.

 Playtime in the nursery while parent is teaching.

 50 States, TN History, Character Counts, Manners, Show & Tell, Science, P.E., Art and English (phonics)

 50 States, TN History, Character Counts, Manners, Show & Tell, Science, P.E., Art and English (grammar and literature)

 50 States, TN History, Character Counts, Manners, Show & Tell(speech), Chemistry, Government, P.E., Art, English(grammar and literature)